-Passion in the workplace doesn’t refer to illicit love affairs, slyly conducted clandestine convergences organised around the water cooler.
+Passion in the workplace doesn’t only refer to illicit love affairs, slyly conducted clandestine convergences organised around the water cooler.
 What we’re talking about here is being passionate about what you do, about how you can love your business.

 There is, however, still much debate about whether one should pursue a career directly related to one’s passions, or whether one should find the internal motivation to feel love for what you do.
 There is no question that doing something you love correlates to the emotional enjoyment derived from it.
 This enjoyment – in turn – fuels motivation, enthusiasm, and the personal drive to continue in the face of adversity.
 The old adage of money buying happiness is true in some cases, but not in others.
 The pursuit of profit, therefore, does not guarantee loving what you do.

-In an article published by Forbes, the question was asked whether corrolary is true – in other words; loving what you do, rather than doing what you love.
+In an article published by Forbes, the question was asked whether the corollary is true – in other words; can you love what you do, rather than doing what you love?
 In a combined study conducted by Forbes Insights and the O.C.
 Tanner Institute, it was discovered that those who have not followed careers in what they love have nonetheless found satisfaction.
 This feeling of satisfaction was in part due to loving what they did.
 But how do you love something that isn’t your passion?